 A course about beauty, its meaning and history, its connection both to innovation and to community-building, its importance as a practice of care for others and the world.

-An experience of beauty: one month in Milan, a world capital of fashion and design, and one in Siena, a perfectly preserved medieval city that included the creation of beauty as part of its original constitution.
+An experience of beauty: three weeks in Milan, a world capital of fashion and design; two weeks in Trentino, a region famous for the Dolomite mountains and for its cooperative economy; and three weeks in Siena, a perfectly preserved medieval city that every summer hosts its centuries-old horse race, the Palio.

 Learn about the main thinkers and writers that have defined the concept of beauty, from Homer, Plato, and Immanuel Kant to John Dewey, Martha Nussbaum, and Elaine Scarry.
 Study aesthetics, cultural economics, heritage conservation, political philosophy, and Italian culture.
 Address topics such as rhetoric and etymology, fiction, design, tradition, good manners, mutual enterprises, cultural agency.
 Understand beauty as an indispensable device for critical thinking, sustainable change, and solidarity.